sassbalint/double-cube-jump-and-stay/README.md

 make
 uni2ascii (if not available: sudo apt-get install uni2ascii)

+## Language independency

+This method is considered language independent.
+See: sassbalint/double-cube-jump-and-stay-multilingual

 ## License

-If you want to use it, please cite the above papers and contact me. :)
+If you want to use this, please cite the above papers and contact me. :)
 No warranty, sorry.